We’ve all heard the saying “Life is short.” And, sometimes, it is.

 I’m not a full-time traveler.
-I don’t make a living off this blog, or from anything travel-related, for that matter.
+I spend most days working to make a living just like you do.
 So when a chance arises for me to visit some far-off country or exotic locale, I jump on it.

 Take, for example, my recent trip to New Zealand.
 I won a prize from the Blog4NZ campaign, and decided to plan an impromptu trip to NZ.
 I bought a plane ticket and was South Pacific-bound within a month of winning.
 Sure, I could have postponed it, saved up some more money and planned to go sometime later.

 But, I thought, what if “sometime later” never came?

 I know where I would like my life to be headed in the coming months and years.
 But there are no guarantees that things will go as planned.
 In fact, more likely than not, nothing will go as planned.

 Last summer, when I was on an Alaskan cruise with my family, I made note of the prevalence of older couples on our cruise ship.
 Old men who could only walk with canes.
 Old women who didn’t even leave the ship when we pulled into port.
 It was almost comical, the number of electric wheelchairs positioned outside staterooms at night.